1836 United States presidential election: Campaign

-In the aftermath of the Nat Turner slave rebellion and other events, slavery emerged as an increasingly prominent political issue.
+In the aftermath of the Nat Turner's Rebellion and other events, slavery emerged as an increasingly prominent political issue.
 Calhoun attacked Van Buren, saying that he could not be trusted to protect Southern interests and accusing the sitting Vice President of affiliating with abolitionists.
 Van Buren defeated Harrison by a margin of 51.4% to 48.6% in the North, and he defeated White by a similar margin of 50.7% to 49.3% in the South.

 Disputes

 A dispute similar to that of Indiana in 1817 and Missouri in 1821 arose during the counting of the electoral votes.
 Michigan only became a state on January 26, 1837, and had cast its electoral votes for president before that date.
-Anticipating a challenge to the results, Congress resolved on February 4, 1837, that during the counting four days later the final tally was read twice, once with Michigan and once without Michigan.
+Anticipating a challenge to the results, Congress resolved on February 4, 1837, that during the counting four days later the final tally would be read twice, once with Michigan and once without Michigan.
 The counting proceeded in accordance with the resolution.
-The dispute had no bearing on the final result: either way Van Buren was elected, and either way no candidate had a majority for vice-president.
+The dispute had no bearing on the final result: either way, Van Buren was elected, and either way no candidate had a majority for vice-president.